This site uses technical (necessary) and analytics cookies.

 For more information see Wedding.

-Yes, although residence in the consular jurisdiction is generally a pre-requisite for at least one of the marrying couple.
-The head of the consular mission can refuse to celebrate the marriage if the local laws prohibit it.
+Yes, although residence in the consular jurisdiction is generally a prerequisite for at least one of the marrying couple.
+The Head of the consular office can refuse to celebrate the marriage if the local laws prohibit it.

 For more information see Wedding.

-Yes.
-Italian citizens residing abroad and registered with the AIRE registry can turn to the competent Italian Consulate with jurisdiction over their place of residence, to establish a same-sex civil union in compliance with Presidential Decree No. 144 of 23 July 2016.
+Yes, you can.
+Italian citizens residing abroad and registered with the AIRE registry can turn to the competent Italian Consulate with jurisdiction over their place of residence, to establish a same-sex civil partnership.

-On establishing the civil union, the two parties may eventually state their choice of a common surname and/or their choice of a matrimonial property regime.
+On establishing the civil partnership, the two parties may state their choice of a common surname and/or their choice of a matrimonial property regime.

-Yes.
-The request to register the same-sex union performed abroad in Italian Registries of Marriage, regardless of whether it is a marriage or civil union (according to local legislation), may be presented at the competent Consular Office with jurisdiction over the Italian citizen’s place of residence (if residing abroad) or at the competent Consular Office with jurisdiction over the place where the civil union/marriage was celebrated, or directly at the office of the Registry of Marriages of the relevant Municipality.
-Certificates issued by foreign authorities must be legalised and translated into Italian.
+Yes, you can.
+The request to register the same-sex partnership/marriage established or celebrated abroad in Italian Registries (according to local legislation) may be submitted to the competent Consular Office with jurisdiction over the Italian citizen’s place of residence (if residing abroad) or to the competent Consular Office with jurisdiction over the place where the civil partnership/marriage was established or celebrated, or directly to the office of the Registry of the relevant Municipality.
+Certificates issued by foreign authorities shall be legalised and translated into Italian.

-The obligation to register the union/marriage in Italy also includes certificates issued prior to the coming into effect of Law No. 76/2016.
+The obligation to register the partnership/marriage in Italy also includes certificates issued prior to the coming into force of Law No. 76/2016.

-The aforesaid certificates will be registered as “civil unions” under Italian law and listed in the Provisional Civil Union Registry of the relevant Municipality.
+The aforesaid certificates will be registered as “civil partnerships” under Italian law and listed in the Provisional Civil Partnership Registry of the relevant Municipality.

-At the request of the persons concerned, the expression “civilly united” will be used in documents and deeds requiring the indication of marital status.
+At the request of the persons concerned, the expression “united in a partnership” will be used in documents and deeds requiring the indication of marital status.

-For more information, consult the page Civil Unions and the page Translation and legalisation of documents.
+For more information, see Civil Partnerships and Translation and legalisation of documents.

-Marriage and the page Translation and legalisation of documents
+For more information, see Marriage and Translation and legalisation of documents

-In order to marry in Italy, foreigners whether resident in Italy or not, must submit a statement of no impediment to marry, issued by the authorities of their own country, to the Italian city in which they intend to marry.
+In order to marry in Italy, foreigners whether resident in Italy or not, shall submit a statement of no impediment to marry, issued by the authorities of their own country, to the Italian Municipality in which they intend to marry.

 For more information see Wedding.

-You will have to request information from the authorities of the country that issued the certificate of attendance as to how to legalise it, and then consult the Italian school system for further information on recognition of the period of study abroad.
-Foreign documents must also be translated into Italian (for information on translations and legalisations click here ).
+You shall request information from the authorities of the country that issued the certificate of attendance as to how to legalise it, and then consult the Italian school system for further information on recognition of the period of study abroad.
+Foreign documents shall also be translated into Italian (for information on translations and legalisations click here ).

-In Italy, professional credentials are divided into “non-regulated” and “regulated” by law.
-In the former case there is no need to obtain legal recognition, but in the latter this is necessary in order to exercise the profession in Italy.
+In Italy, professions are divided into “non-regulated” and “regulated” by law.
+In the former case there is no need to obtain legal recognition, but in the latter this is necessary in order to practice the profession in Italy.

 Italian citizens residing abroad and enrolled in AIRE may exercise their right, in their place of residence, to absentee voting in the case of national elections, referendums on the abolition of laws and constitutional issues and for the European Parliamentary elections.

-Passports are issued in Italy by the Police (Questura) and abroad by the Italian diplomatic mission.
-Application is normally made to the applicant’s jurisdictional office, either in Italy or abroad.
+Passports are issued in Italy by the Police (Questura) and abroad by the Italian diplomatic Missions.
+Application is normally submitted to the applicant’s territorially competent office, in Italy or abroad.

-Italian citizens may, in any case, apply for a passport at any issuing agency in Italy or abroad, but must first obtain authorisation from the Police (Questura) or Consulate authorised for the place of residency.
+Italian citizens may, in any case, apply for a passport at any issuing agency in Italy or abroad, but shall first obtain authorisation from the Police (Questura) or Consulate competent for the place of residence.

 If you are abroad and need more information, contact the Italian consulate with jurisdiction in your area of residence.